Join together for Kundalini Yoga - Thursdays at Ananda Yoga and some Sunday Mornings at White Barn Studio

 Thursday Nights at Ananda Yoga in Hadley - 6:45 - 8:00 pm.
-Register for Thursday’s class on Ananda Yoga site.
+Register for Thursday’s classes on Ananda Yoga site.

-Join me Sunday mornings in February for an introduction to Kundalini Yoga for Healing.
-Each of the four, 90-minute classes features a specific kriya - a sequence of postures, positions, movements, exercises and breathing.
+Each class features a specific kriya - a sequence of postures, positions, movements, exercises and breathing.
 There are kriyas for opening the heart center chakra, strengthening the nervous system, stress reduction and for the “go get ‘em” spirit, to name a few.
 The kriya is followed by meditation and an 11-minute mantra - chanting to sacred music.
 The impact is energetic, physical, emotional and spiritual.
 The power of sound is instrumental in clearing the mind and connecting with a higher energetic frequency.
 There are mantras for empowerment, surrounding oneself in a protective aura, healing and transformation.
 I love selecting beautiful music and mantra for our combined voices.
-Private journaling and reflection ends the session.
-All are welcome and no yoga experience is required.
-I didn’t start doing yoga regularly until I was 54 years old.

 Come as you are, with whatever is going on in your life — for breathing, bending, twisting, stretching, meditating and chanting to joyful, uplifting music.
 The beauty of the science of Kundalini is you don’t have to understand why it works - just know that it does.
 It’s a commitment to one’s self.